bikegirl/NLP-Nitro/README.md

 ### Introduction

-Our package, NLP_Nitro, provides software to automatically "complexify" any provided text.
+Our package, NLP_Nitro, provides python-based software to automatically "complexify" any provided text.
 Specifically, this package includes a GUI that allows the user to type in any arbitrary English text.
 The GUI will then return a complexified version of the text, where all non-comparator adjectives, singular non-pronoun nouns, adverbs, and verbs are replaced by synonyms of similar meaning and higher complexity.

 This problem of substituting simpler words for more complex synonyms was motivated because it is a common problem with practical applications for anyone wishing to write a non-redundant and professional expsosition.